revk/ESP32-LED/README.md

 ## Software

-Both boards are designed so they can run WLED code.
+Both boards are designed so they can run WLED code and esphome.
 The code included here is different, but offers a number of useful features.

 * Handles various formats, RGB, RGBW, and some with other sequences like GRB.
 * Sound reactive using microphone.